Small Truths and Other Surprises

 [music: “Feel Good (Instrumental)” by Broke For Free]

-Ms. Tippett: Jericho Brown is Winship Research Professor in Creative Writing at Emory University in Atlanta.
+Tippett: Jericho Brown is Winship Research Professor in Creative Writing at Emory University in Atlanta.
 He also directs the university’s creative writing program.
-His books of poetry are The Tradition, The New Testament, and Please.
+His books of poetry are The New Testament, Please, and The Tradition, for which he won the 2020 Pulitzer Prize.

 The On Being Project is located on Dakota Land.
 Our lovely theme music is provided and composed by Zoë Keating.
 And the last voice that you hear singing at the end of our show is Cameron Kinghorn.

-On Being is an independent production of The On Being Project.
-It’s distributed to public radio stations by PRX.
+On Being is an independent, nonprofit production of The On Being Project.
+It’s distributed to public radio stations by WNYC Studios.
 I created this show at American Public Media.

 Our funding partners include: